rxdock/rxdock/docs/getting-started-guide/validation-experiments.rst

 Database enrichment (actives vs. decoys -- for HTVS)
 ----------------------------------------------------

-In this section you will find a brief tutorial on how to run rDock with the DUD test set used in the validation and how to perform different analysis of the results.
+In this section you will find a brief tutorial on how to run |Dock| with the DUD test set used in the validation and how to perform different analysis of the results.
 As in the sections above, please go to `DUD set SourceForge download page <https://sourceforge.net/projects/rdock/files/Validation_Sets/DUD_rDock_TestSet.tar.gz/download>`__